mmheinig/Insight/README.md

 From the edgelist, I used NetworkX to create the graph that I could perform the analysis on.
 The analysis began with generating node attributes: Louvain Community detection, degree, betweenness centrality, closeness centrality, eigenvector centrality, & list of neighbors.

+For visualization of the network, I used R (visNetwork) and created an interactive shiny web application.
+Please see my other repository "FrequentTraveler" for more information (& code) about the visualzation and the application.